 Yes, you can pay by cash, EFTPOS and credit card (except Diners Club).

-There’s no charge for passengers travelling in vehicles.
-Foot passengers on our vehicle ferries are charged $1 for adults and $0.50 for children.
+Bay of Islands Vehicle Ferries: There’s no charge for passengers travelling in vehicles.
+Foot passengers are charged $1 for adults and $0.50 for children.

 If you are ready to board the Hokianga Ferry at the advertised departure time and the ferry is not there, it is most likely shuttling (ie. operating increased departures) due to heavy demand.
 The ferry will return shortly.